Prospective graduate students: Unfortunately, I am not taking any graduate students for the foreseeable future.

 A cover letter that describes your short- and long-term career goals and how research in my lab will help you attain those goals.

-Your unofficial transcripts, including GPA (I only take students with a 3.0 or above).
+Your unofficial transcripts, including GPA (Students looking for research credits need a 3.0 or above).

-Resume or CV summarizing your work and academic experience and with the name, title, email, and phone number of at least one reference.
+Resume or CV summarizing your work and academic experience.